GitGreg228/a2f/README.md

 2. Mean square frequency w2
 3. McMillan and Allen-Dynes superconducting critical temperature Tc
 4. Eliashberg superconducting critical temperature Tc (using a2f kernels)
+5. Parameters of superconducting state:
+6.1
 ---
 ## Usage
-Run command:
+In `src/` dir, run command:
 ```
-python main.py
+python main.py -p ../desired/path
 ```
-The script will read all files named `*.dyn*.elph*` and `output.ph.*` in the directory.
+The script will read all files named `*.dyn*.elph*` and `output.ph.*` in the `../desired/path` directory.
 First, lambdas and gammas are taken from `*.dyn*.elph*`.
 After that, `output.ph.*` will be used to compute the weights of q-points and investigate the crystal structure.

+For more detailed explanation, see [notebooks/a2f_tutorial.ipynb](Tutorial)

 Script input parameters are:
 1. `-p` - path to the directory with `*.dyn*.elph*` and `output.ph.*` files (default: `.`)